 How do international money transfers work?

-An international money transfer allows you to send money to a recipient overseas.
-Generally, a transfer involves you providing funds to a bank or an independent transfer provider, which then sends the money to your recipient in another country — in this case, the Maldives.
-This can be done in person, over the phone, through a mobile app or online.
-You can use cash, a credit or debit card, or transfer funds from your bank account, which will then either be deposited into your recipient’s bank account or mobile wallet, or made available as cash for them to pick up at a location in their country.
+Most transfers can be done in-person, over the phone, through a mobile app or online.
+You can pay with cash, card or a direct debit from your bank account.
+The transfer will then either be deposited into your recipient’s bank account, mobile wallet or made available as cash for them to pick up at a location in their country.

 What are my options for transferring money to the Maldives?

 Money transfer services

 Few money transfer providers send money to the Maldives.
 MoneyGram and Western Union are two reliable services that are able to convert US dollars to rufiyaas.
 Both companies have years of experience in international money transfers and allow for various methods of sending money quickly.

 If you’re struggling to find a provider that will send rufiyaas, consider transferring US dollars.
 The US dollar is widely accepted as a form of payment, and by transferring US dollars, you won’t have to deal with an exchange rate.Back to top